BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

 #### Fund you c-lightning wallet.

 The first thing you need to do is send some satoshis to your c-lightning wallet.
-You can create a new address using this command an send it money.
-This is done with the `lightning-cli newaddr` command.
+You can create a new address using  `lightning-cli newaddr` command to use it later.
 The newaddr RPC command generates a new address which can subsequently be used to fund channels managed by the c-lightning node.
 This transaction is called the [funding transaction](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#funding-transaction-output) and it needs to be confirmed before funds can be used.
 You can specify the type of address wanted,  if not specified the address generated will be a bench32.

 ```
 $ lightning-cli --network=testnet newaddr